 Want to live longer?
 For years, advice from doctors, nutritionists and health authorities included ditching the cream, swapping full-fat milk for skim, and cutting down on cheese.

-But several recent studies, including a large-scale analysis that appeared recently in the medical journal The Lancet, have cast doubt on anti-fat exhortations, at least when it comes to dairy.
-The Lancet study followed 136,000 people in 21 countries for an average span of nine years, and found that higher dairy intake — including full-fat dairy — was associated with a lower risk of cardiovascular disease.
+But several studies, including a large-scale analysis that appeared recently in the medical journal The Lancet, have cast doubt on anti-fat exhortations, at least when it comes to dairy.
+The Lancet study followed 136,000 people in 21 countries for an average span of nine years, and found that higher dairy intake—including full-fat dairy—was associated with a lower risk of cardiovascular disease.

 So what kind of dairy is best for your health?

 First, let’s take a closer look at the Lancet study.
 Researchers conducted regular interviews with participants, completing what are known as food-frequency questionnaires that record how often participants eat what kind of dairy—cheese, yogurt, milk, etc—and how often.
 Canadians and Europeans were by far the biggest consumers of dairy studied (the U.S wasn’t included), downing an average of 368 grams per day.

 (The study was focused on the developing world, with only Sweden and Canada representing high-income western nations.)